algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/applications/app_deployer/index.md

 Cache of {py:class}\`ApplicationMetaData\` for a specific creator

-Can be used as an argument to {py:class}\`ApplicationClient\` to reduce the number of calls when deploying multiple apps or discovering multiple app_ids
+Can be used as an argument to {py:class}\`AppClient\` to reduce the number of calls when deploying multiple apps or discovering multiple app_ids

 #### creator *: str*